b3dyk/b3dyk/README.md

 ## :wave: Oleksandr Perlov

 <img align='right' width='200' src='https://cdn.dribbble.com/users/2131993/screenshots/4948736/media/421d4ed2f3d23c73d64d20963f61f422.gif' alt='coding guy'>
 Hello!
-I'm passionate Junior FrontEnd Developer with huge desire to grow.
+I'm passionate FrontEnd Developer with huge desire to grow.
 Looking for a job and willing to mounting my knowledge as a developer.
 I'm really excited with coding and strongly believe that hobby is the best job.
 With the skills that I gained working as an Air Traffic Controller I can help any company or start up to perform a leapfrog improvement in making their product.
 Working in team, coping with stressful situations and decisionmaking combined with knowledge in JavaScript, React and HTML/CSS is a good IT emloyee material.
 <br>

 ---